 Lynne Burson worked as a nurse for 44 years and as a Nurse-Midwife/Advanced Practice Nurse for 24 of those years.
 She worked in the operating room, recovery room, medical offices and labor and delivery, postpartum, high risk antepartum and as a Research Nurse.
 Lynn joined the Parish Nurse Team in 2019.

-Knowlan Randza is a long-time member of All Souls and serves as our Facilities and Grounds manager.
+Knowlan Randza is a long-time member of All Souls.
 He can be found tending our Memorial Garden, and creating beauty in and around our church.
 We like to call it the “Knowlan Effect.”

 Watch our interview with Lynne, along with Carlos Moreno and Corey Smith, about why they chose to participate with the Medical Response Team!
 If you’d like to get involved, contact firstname.lastname@example.org.